itarunb/ListenWiki/README.md

 # ListenWiki
-A simple App that converts wikipedia pages into audio
+An iOS App that converts wikipedia pages of locations near you on a map to an audio stream that one can listen to on your phone.